Lock down mobile data protection for your enterprise

 A layered mobile security strategy could include technologies such as mobile device management, mobile application management (MAM), advanced device biometrics, network segmentation, device containerization or antimalware and antiransomware.
 Also, incorporate monitoring systems and software testing for security-related issues, and apply security patches and updates at regular intervals.

-There is no one approach to a layered security strategy -- an effective strategy leverages available tools to ensure protection at any possible weak point.
+There is no one approach to a layered mobile security strategy -- an effective strategy leverages available tools to ensure protection at any possible weak point.
 IT might implement biometric authentication, which would require all mobile devices to support biometric access, as well as implement the systems necessary to support these devices.
 But biometrics is only part of the answer.
 IT must ensure firewalls and gateways are up to date and utilize URL filtering to protect against phishing campaigns or advanced malware to prevent denial-of-service attacks.

 Another important component of any layered security strategy is comprehensive network monitoring to look for suspicious activity on managed mobile devices, such as someone trying to access sensitive data.
 Admins should use a monitoring tool that alerts them to any questionable activity, so they can respond immediately to any threats.
 IT should be able to easily access event data from a central location and generate reports that provide comprehensive insights into systems and usage patterns.